matn7/Google-Platform-Notes/flashcard/Microservices.md

 * Kube-proxy: is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
 Kube-proxy maintains network rules on nodes.
 These network rules allow network communication to your Pods from network sessions inside or outside your cluster.
-* Container Runtime: is responsible for running and managing containers on w worker node.
+* Container Runtime: is responsible for running and managing containers on a worker node.
 Kubernetes supports multiple container runtimes, with Docker being the most commonly used.
 Other runtimes like containerd and rkt are also supported.
 The container runtime pulls container images, creates and manages container instances, and handles container lifecycle operations.